The 10 newest sustainable materials for your trendy clothing

 But we’re still in time to stop this!

-Environmentally sound textiles companies have sprung up over the last years, offering eco-conscious alternatives on how to promote sustainable fashion.
+Environmentally sound textiles companies have sprung up over the last years, offering eco-conscious alternatives for sustainable fashion brands.

-Let’s run through a list of the most innovative eco-friendly materials for clothing currently on the market, including examples of natural fabrics, circular economy product ideas and much more!
+Let’s run through the most trailblazing sustainable fashion materials currently on the market, including examples of natural fabrics, circular economy product ideas and much more!

 2) Hemp fabrics